Olivia5k/makefile-executor.el/README.md

   `makefile-executor-mode` is enabled.
 - Calculation of variables et.c.; `$(BINARY)` will show up as what it evaluates to.
 - Execution from any buffer in a project.
-If more than one is found, an interactive prompt for one is shown.
+If more than one Makefile is found, an interactive prompt for one is shown.
 This is added to the `projectile-commander` on the `m` key.

 ### Public API